Mentoring Programme Season 2

 - Strengthen staff resources through mutual learning experiences for mentors and mentees, to nurture high performance leaders with the capacity to “give back” at the workplace

-The Mentoring Team, led by Amelia, is supported by:
+The Mentoring Team is supported by:

 Ms Reagan Aylmer, in charge of matters in recruiting and reaching out to mentors;

 Mr Babatunde Adigun, in charge of matters in recruiting and reaching out to mentees

 Disclaimer: Candidates are pre-screened with a scoring system considering comprehensiveness of application and fit to the programme.
 All final selection and pairing decisions are made at the discretion of the UN-NYG mentoring team, under the advise of DDG-MT, Ms Mary Alice Hayward.
 Results of applicants may only be released by and upon the applying individual's request.